Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 Tom woke up and realized he missed the crowing at sunrise.
 He looked down and seen he was still holding Miss.
 Tina at his side.

 He gently nudged her awake.
-They smiled at each other and they're eyes got caught in the moment, then he gave her a long morning kiss.
+They smiled at each other and were caught up in the moment, then he gave her a long morning kiss.

 “I’ll be back in a few minutes.
 You can stay here if you like.”